-Operating System is a software platform that allows other applications to run on any electronic device.
-Through the Operating System, users can operate and manage hardware devices and software resources.
+An Operating System is a software platform that enables other applications to run on electronic devices.
+The Operating System allows users to operate and manage hardware devices and software resources.

-- Acting as an intermediary between user and computer
+- Acting as an intermediary between the user and the computer

-The Operating System has 3 important components: Kernel, User Interface and Program Execution:
+An Operating System has three main components: Kernel, User Interface, and Program Execution.

-- The kernel provides basic control to the hardware device.
-Thereby, it takes on the missions of: reading – writing data, processing commands, determining data which received and sent by other devices, receiving data from the network.
+- The Kernel is responsible for controlling the hardware device.
+It performs tasks such as reading and writing data, processing commands, and receiving data from the network.

-- Program Execution allows applications to communicate with hardware to execute programs.
+- Program Execution enables applications to communicate with hardware to execute programs.

 2. Popular Operating Systems

-On August 25, 1991, Linus (Linus Torvalds) released version 0.01 and announced on the comp.os.minix about his intentions for Linux.
+On August 25, 1991, Linus (Linus Torvalds) released version 0.01 and announced his intentions for Linux on the comp.os.minix forum.

-January 1992, Linus released version 0.12 with shell and C compiler.
+In January 1992, Linus released version 0.12, which included a shell and C compiler.
 With this release, Linus was able to recompile his operating system without using Minix.
 He named his operating system Linux.

-In late 2001, the latest version of the Linux kernel was 2.4, which was capable of controlling multiprocessor machines and many other features.
-There are many other Operating Systems, including Ubuntu, Red Hat, and CentOS, are developed based on Linux kernels.
+In 2001, the newest version of the Linux kernel was 2.4, which could control multiprocessor machines and included many other features.
+Several other Operating Systems, including Ubuntu, Red Hat, and CentOS, are developed based on Linux kernels.